agrant16/path-algorithm-visualizer/README.md

 You can click your mouse, hold it and drag it in order to create larger walls.
 Clicking, or dragging your cursor over, existing walls will make turn those walls back to normal nodes.
 Note that if you add walls after running the visualizer without first clearing the board these walls will be destroyed when you run the visualizer again.

+## Running the app on your local machine.

 ## Available Scripts